Skip to Content

 If you’re looking for the perfect way to incorporate Fido or Fluffy into your Christmas activities, make this DIY Dog Treat Advent Calendar.

 A great thing about this Advent calendar is that it’s reusable, so you can make it this year and then use it every year from now until eternity.
-All you’ll have to do in the future is purchase a box of small treats to use to fill the pockets.
+All you’ll have to do in the future is purchase a box of small pet treats to use to fill the pockets.

 Purchase Advent Calendars Online:

 Of course, these aren’t all the Christmas Advent calendar options out there, just our favorites.
 There are more like the Tidings of Joy Fabric Advent Calendar pictured above.
+That one comes empty, so you can fill it with your own gifts each year.

 You can also find a variety of Advent calendars at your local grocery stores.
 I found a bunch at LIDL this year.
 You can order those and have them delivered via Instacart.